StackStorm/st2docs/docs/source/datastore.rst

 The load command also allows you to directly load the output of "key list -j" command.
-This is useful if you want to migrate datastore items from a different cluster or if you want to version control the datastore items and load the from version controlled files.
+This is useful if you want to migrate datastore items from a different cluster or if you want to version control the datastore items and load the from version controlled files:

 ::

     st2 key list -j > mydata.json
     st2 key load mydata.json

-Get individual key value pair or list all.
+Get individual key value pair or list all:

 ::